UACCM Academic Information Practical Nursing

 Does UACCM offer a RN program?

-Yes, but it is a Licensed Practical Nurse to Registered Nurse bridge program.
-You must be a LPN first before applying to the Registered Nurse program.
-The Registered Nurse program also has pre-requisites that are needed before applying.
-Applications for the Registered Nurse program are due by August 31 and classes begin in January of each year.
+Yes, it is a Licensed Practical Nurse to Registered Nurse bridge program.
+You must be an LPN first before applying to the RN program.
+The RN program also has pre-requisites that are required before applying.
+Applications for the Registered Nurse program are due by October 1st and classes begin in January of each year.
 For more information on this program, visit the Registered Nursing page on the UACCM website.

 What other documents will I need to be admitted into the nursing program?